edden-gerber/edden-gerber.github.io/_posts/2019-12-1-shapley-part-2.md

 * At the same time, the non-predictive  _x<sub>3</sub>_ is credited with a higher impact using the radical Shapley method - simply because, especially as we did not do a training/validation split, it can  over-fitted to the data in the absence of better predictors.

 **Now let's try a real-world example**.
-We will look at Shapley values for one of the datasets included in the SHAP library - the adult census database, with 12 demographic features that are used to predict whether an individual’s income is >50K$ (_shap.datasets.adult()_).
+We will look at Shapley values for one of the datasets included in the SHAP library - the adult census database, with 12 demographic features that are used to predict whether an individual’s income is >50K$ (load with _shap.datasets.adult()_).
 For clarity and reduced computation runtime, we’ll include only 6 of the 12 features in our model (_Age, Hours per week, Education, Marital status, Capital gain, and Sex_).
 Our model will be an XGBoost classifier.
 How do the TreeExplainer SHAP values and radical Shapley values compare with each other in this case?
-A simple scatter plot can give us a quick first impression:
+A scatter plot gives us a quick first impression:

 {% include figure image_path="../assets/images/shapley/treeexplainer_vs_radical_scatter.png" alt="scatter plot" caption="" %}